tsnellgrove/dark_castle3/doc/to_do.md

 - INPROC: next interp() goals:
 	- DONE: create a version just for interp() updates and gather all interp updates there!!
 	- DONE: full review of to-do list
-	- INPROC: org to-do list
+	- DONE: org to-do list
 		- TBD: read research
 		- TBD: deep dive review of Believed to be Done items
 		- TBD: synonyms